ZenPloy-cloud/n8n-docker-compose-dokploy/README.md

 - `POSTGRES_PASSWORD`: Generate with `openssl rand -base64 64`
 - `POSTGRES_DB`: Database name (e.g., n8n)

+After entering all variables, click the "Save" button to save your configuration.

 ![Environment Settings](./assets/dokploy-environment-settings-zenploy.png)

 ### Step 6: Deploy the Application

-Click the deploy button to start the initial deployment.
+Go back to the "General" tab and click the "Deploy" button to start the initial deployment.

 ![Deploy](./assets/dokploy-deploy-zenploy.png)